Disclosure: Human Rights Careers may be compensated by course providers.

 2 Obtain an undergraduate law degree

 The first concrete step in becoming a human rights lawyer is to earn the required academic qualifications including a bachelor’s degree and a Juris Doctor.
 During your undergraduate years there are plenty of ways to develop your skills and knowledge in order to become a human rights lawyer.
-You can get involved with a local NGOs such as Amnesty International or Human Rights Watch, or you may want to help at a refugee home.
+You can get involved with NGOs such as Amnesty International or Human Rights Watch, or you may want to help at a refugee home.
 Another good choice is learning one of the official UN languages to expand where in the world you can work and with whom.
 This will increase your employability later in your career.

 3 Prepare for Law School Admissions Test (LSAT)